ayca-aydogan/ayca-aydogan.github.io/_posts/2024-08-28-Fuzz-Testing-in-Go.md

 ## Fuzz Testing in Go

 In this article, I’ll cover the basics of fuzz testing and how to perform it with the built-in tools in Golang.
-This is actually the written in english version of the presentation I gave at Gophers Ankara in 2023 as well as GoConf Istanbul in February 2024.
+This is actually the written in English version of the presentation I gave at Gophers Ankara in 2023 as well as GoConf Istanbul in February 2024.

 If you’re interested, you can watch the full presentation from Istanbul GoConf via [this link](https://www.youtube.com/watch?v=HQ4SX9UxicM).